Yocto Project: Project scope

-The Yocto Project has the aim and objective of attempting to improve the lives of developers of customized Linux systems supporting the ARM, MIPS, PowerPC and x86/x86-64 architectures.
+The Yocto Project has the aim and objective of attempting to improve the lives of developers of customized Linux systems supporting the ARM, MIPS, PowerPC, RISC-V and x86/x86-64 architectures.
 A key part of this is the OpenEmbedded build system, which enables developers to create their own Linux distribution specific to their environment.
 The Yocto Project and OpenEmbedded Project share maintainership of the main parts of the OpenEmbedded build system: the build engine, BitBake, and the core metadata, OpenEmbedded-Core.
 The Yocto Project provides a reference implementation called Poky, which contains the OpenEmbedded build system plus a large set of recipes, arranged in a hierarchical system of layers, that can be used as a fully functional template for a customized embedded operating system.

 There are several other sub-projects under the project umbrella which include CROPS, pseudo, the matchbox suite of applications, and many others.
 One of the central goals of the project is interoperability among these tools.

 The project offers different sized targets from "tiny" to fully featured images which are configurable and customisable by the end user.
 The project encourages interaction with upstream projects and has contributed heavily to OpenEmbedded-Core and BitBake as well as to numerous upstream projects, including the Linux kernel.
 The resulting images are typically useful in systems where embedded Linux would be used, these being single-use focused systems or systems without the usual screens/input devices associated with desktop Linux systems.

 As well as building Linux systems, there is also an ability to generate a toolchain for cross compilation and a software development kit (SDK) tailored to their own distribution.
 The project tries to be software and vendor agnostic.
 Thus, for example, it is possible to select which package manager format to use (deb, rpm, or ipk).

 Within builds, there are options for various build-time sanity/regression tests, and also the option to boot and test certain images under QEMU to validate the build.

 The project is known for making good documentation a priority and attempts to update documentation for each release, retaining all documents for current and archived releases on the website, as the documentation can change significantly with any release.